 For your information the RMIT Course Requisites policy can be found at: http://www.rmit.edu.au/browse;ID=twx09y07zi1c

-In this course you will undertake a number of self directed studio-based projects in consultation with an academic advisor.
+In this course you will undertake a number of self directed studio-based projects in consultation with an academic supervisor.
 This process-orientated studio uses a series of provocations to question the fundamentals of your studio practice.
 This questioning is designed to allow room for your practice to develop materially and conceptually.
 It de-emphasises resolution and frames an inquiry around the assumptions that support a practice’s existing strategies, procedures and conceptual discourses.

 You will create a folio of projects that will begin to locate your work within appropriate conceptual discourse.

 In this course you will develop the following program learning outcomes:

 - Carry out self directed studio based learning and independent research to develop your individual art practice and locate your artwork within appropriate contemporary, conceptual and theoretical contexts.